sjdobesh/gender-bias/readme.md

 -  **text-generation**
 -  **translation**
 -  **zero-shot-classification**

 for more information: https://huggingface.co/docs/transformers/main_classes/pipelines

 ```python
 from transformers import pipeline
 bert = pipeline('fill-mask', model='bert-base-uncased')
 ```
-this gives us a fully pretrained bert ready for masked language modeling.
+This gives us a fully pretrained bert ready for masked language modeling.

 #### Make predictions
 ```python
 pred = bert('This sentence has a [MASK] in it.')
 ```
-this by default returns the top 5 probabilities in a list.
+This by default returns the top 5 probabilities in a list.
 This can be overridden with the optinal argument `top_k=X` to show the top `X` results.
-Each result in the list is a dictionary containing
+Each result in the list is a dictionary containing...
 ```python
 {
 	'score': float,    # associated probability